zachpetch/learning-platform/README.md

 ### HTML/Views

 I used TailwindCSS, as it's a UI framework I'm familiar with.
 And though I see there is a gem for importing it, I've just used the standard TailwindCSS CDN for the time being.
+In either case, there are a lot of design improvements that could be made to make this look more polished.

 Note: I wrote this next part before starting to figure out the way partials work, and I've since started implementing a couple of view elements with them, but didn't have the time to re-do it all to be more cleanly put together.